 I found a few books in English.
 There was one which caught my attention.

 I grabbed it and put it in our room.

 Then we went downstairs to order a meal.
 We were famished.

-“One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a revolting insect……´
+“One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed into a revolting insect……´

 ‘What’s happened to me?” he thought.
 It wasn’t a dream.
 His room, a proper human room although a little too small, lay peacefully between its four familiar walls.
 A collection of textile samples lay spread out on the table – Samsa was a travelling salesman …..

 “How about if I sleep a little bit longer and forget all this nonsense”, he thought, but that was something he was unable to do because he was used to sleeping on his right, and in his present state couldn’t get into that position.
 However hard he threw himself onto his right, he always rolled back to where he was.
 He must have tried it a hundred times, shut his eyes so that he wouldn’t have to look at the floundering legs, and only stopped when he began to feel a mild, dull pain there that he had never felt before.

 He looked over at the alarm clock, ticking on the chest of drawers.